This page cannot be viewed in frames

 The life of a Roman living in a insulae – tenement house – did not differ much from the one we drive today.
 Also, you had to remember to pay the rent, which caused a lot of stress to some and worried about whether it would land on the pavement.

-A great example is the epitaph of one of the tenants of the tenement house – Ancarenus Nothus, a liberator – who died at the age of 43.
+A great example is the epitaph of one of the tenants of the tenement house – Ancarenus Nothus, a freedman – who died at the age of 43.
 His ashes were in a mass grave outside the city.
 The inscription on the tombstone says:

 My body knows no longer hunger or gout; now it is no longer a deposit on the rent, but enjoys for free an external lodging.